p4535992/repositoryForTest/testWitSources/README.md

             },
         }).addTo(map);
 ```
-### WORK WITH RDF/XML FILE (Experimental)
+### WORK WITH RDF/XML FILE
-This is a little function, i don't know if anyone can found useful for something, usually is best use ajax request on the repository of triple.
+This is a little function, i don't know if anyone can found useful for something, usually is best use ajax request on the repository of triple, but once the code is written let's share it.
-Anyway, You can use a RDF/XML with all the information on some locations,the only thing you need are two fields related to latitude and longitude.
+Anyway, You can use a RDF/XML with all the information on some locations, the only thing you need are two fields related to latitude and longitude.
 ```javascript
 L.Control.fileLayerLoad({
     latitudeTitle: 'geo:lat',  //the  field name for the latitude